K-dash/nblm-rs/docs/cli/sources.md

 }
 ```

-### Notes
+!!! note "Upload Requirements"
     - Content type is auto-detected from file extension if not specified
     - Supported file types include: PDF, TXT, DOCX, and more
     - File must exist and be readable
     - Empty files cannot be uploaded
     - Maximum file size may be limited by the API

 ## get